LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 The five steps are as follows:

-1. **Examples** Type a few example calls and determine what it should return for those values.
+1. **Examples** Type a few example calls and determine what the function should return for those values.
-The name of your function should indicate what is being calculated in your examples.
+The examples define a name of your function that should indicate what is being calculated in your examples.
-1. **Description** Write a few sentences to describe what your function does.
+1. **Description** Write one or more sentences to describe what your function does.
 1. **Header** Type some documentation relating to your function.
-It should be clear to the reader what arguments it takes as input and what value is returned and the types of each variable.
+It should be clear to the reader what arguments it takes as input, what value is returned and the type of each variable.
 1. **Body** By now, you should be clear about how your function will work.
 Now type the code to perform the calculations.
 1. **Test** Run the examples from step 1 to verify that your function works as expected.